stevekerrick/GraphqlToTsql/docs/documentation.md

 ValueType.Boolean
 ```

-If the database column is type `bit`, use `ValueType.Boolean`.
+If your SQL expression yields a value of type `bit`, use `ValueType.Boolean`.

-If the database column is type `tinyint`, `smallint`, `int`, or `bigint`, use `ValueType.Int`.
+If your SQL expression yields a value of type `tinyint`, `smallint`, `int`, or `bigint`, use `ValueType.Int`.

-If the database column is any other numeric, use `ValueType.Float`.
+If your SQL expression yields a type of any other numeric, use `ValueType.Float`.

 In all other cases, use `ValueType.String`.

 ### IsNullable isNullable (Required)

-To validate arguments and variables in the `GraphQL` you need to indicate whether the
-database column is nullable.
+Indicate whether your SQL expression yields a value that can be null.

 Use one of these values.